October 5, 2018

 This is rooted in the inherent capabilities, which are: maps foreign properties to those existing in projects AND at a context-important time.
 When content is added to projects, it is the individual who performed this action that has the most context for what that object is needed to do in the project.
 This individual is, therefore, best suited to choose what should happen to the properties.
 Furthermore, since this is done inside the confines of projects, it's clear that one 'piece of content' can still reside untouched, while becoming something that fits the individual needs of projects.

-This concept is becoming more important as more and more firms are utilizing BIM 360 Design - where all consultants are working together in the same project.
 With Guardian employed, sub-consultants can safely utilize their own libraries inside the domain of a project that is being managed by the architect or owner.
 They can do this without impacting the overall appearances and standards of the project.

 Firms are starting to realize the benefit and value of this to owners and architects.
 So much so, that many of them are beginning to use their use of Guardian as a selling point to win more projects.
 The advantage is that not all firms on a project are required to utilize Guardian (although this would be optimal).